 Bart van der Sloot specializes in the area of Privacy and Big Data.
 He also publishes regularly on the liability of Internet Intermediaries, data protection and internet regulation.
-He has studied both philosophy (BA; MA) and law (BA; MA) in the Netherlands and Italy and has also successfully completed the Honours Research Programme of the Radboud University.
-He works at the Tilburg Institute for Law, Technology, and Society of the University of Tilburg, Netherlands.
+He has studied both philosophy (BA; MA) and law (BA; MA) in the Netherlands and Italy, also successfully completing the Honours Research Programme.
+He is an associate professor at the Tilburg Institute for Law, Technology, and Society of the University of Tilburg, Netherlands.

 Bart formerly worked for the Institute for Information Law, University of Amsterdam, where he wrote his Phd on privacy and virtue ethics, and for the Scientific Council for Government Policy (WRR) (part of the Prime Minister’s Office of the Netherlands) to co-author a report on the regulation of Big Data.

 Bart van der Sloot is the general editor of the international privacy journal European Data Protection Law Review.
-He also serves as the director of the Privacy & Identity Lab.
+He also served as the director of the Privacy & Identity Lab between 2016-2021.
 Between 2010-2020, he was the founder and coordinator of the Amsterdam Platform for Privacy Research (APPR), the minor Privacy Studies and the Amsterdam Privacy Conferences 2012, 2015 and 2018.